Bonnie168-byte/Pawsense/README.md

 **AI-Powered Dog Emotion Detection & Personalized Product Recommendation**

-> Upload a photo of your dog — PawSense identifies the breed, detects behavioral state, and recommends the perfect products from [Chewy.com](https://www.chewy.com).
+> Upload a photo of your dog — PawSense identifies the breed, detects behavioral state, and recommends the perfect products from Chewy.

 ---